kveskimae/avggrade/README.md

 This application calculates weighted average grade for students

+## Running

+Web application can be built with Maven into web archive (WAR) file and deployed into a Java web container like Tomcat, or any other.

+Alternative is to use Maven Jetty plugin from command line inside web application project, for example:

+	/workspace/avggrade/avggrade-webapp $ mvn jetty:run

 ## Design

 This is a Maven project with outside dependencies, written using Spring and Angular frameworks together with some additional libraries.